-If a PhD student wishes to withdraw from a course they must get permission from their specialization coordinator first.
-The student must also obtain permission from the PhD Program Director to ensure they are on path to reach candidacy and maintain their Visa status.
+Withdrawal from any PhD course in the plan of study by a PhD student is highly unusual and rarely approved.
+If a PhD student wishes to withdraw from a course, they must get permission from their specialization coordinator first.
+Students must also obtain permission from the PhD Program Director to ensure they are on path to reach candidacy and, in case of international standing, maintain their Visa status.
 Withdrawing from a course will jeopardize a student's progress towards candidacy and standing in the program.
 Dropping courses starting from the third week of the term results in students receiving a "W" (withdraw) on their transcripts.
-Any tuition costs incurred associate with a Withdrawal may be charged directly to the PhD student.
+Any tuition costs incurred associated with a Withdrawal may be charged directly to the PhD student.
 No PhD Student may have more than three Ws on their transcript.

-Taking courses outside LeBow college
+Taking courses outside LeBow College